space-apes/codeBowl/codeBowl.md

 # Project 7: CodeBowl
-Turn-based, tile-based, risk-management game with RPG elements.
+One Versus One turn-based, tile-based, risk-management game with RPG elements.
 Based loosely around ball sports like soccer/american football but with ability to knock players out of the game or kill them permanently.
 Inspired by classic board game: Blood Bowl.
+- Turn-Based: User1 chooses actions for players on their team, then User2 chooses actions for players on their team
-- teams of 7vs7 spread out on 20Lx11W grid
+- Tile-Based: teams of 7vs7 players spread out on 20Lx11W tile grid
-- team members have varying stats (movement per action, armor, strength, agility)
-- goals are to score points by getting ball into enemy goal zone or remove opponents from field
+- Risk-management: all actions have probabilities of failure.
+Strategy and careful team-building will decrease chances for failure.
+- RPG Elements: teams are built and persist with players having stats that affect their abilities
-- winner is player with highest score after all rounds or player that eliminates all opponents from field
+- To Win: be player with highest score after all rounds complete or player that eliminates all opponents from field

 # High Level Non-Functional Requirements
 - sound OOP design